monika-mandal17/Pizza-Sales-Dashboard/README.md

 Extract the data from Database and analyse it using SQL.Made documentation/Report in MS Word of the findings we got.

-Connected Power BI to MySQL database,cleaned,preprocessed and created report.
+Connected Power BI to MySQL database,cleaned,preprocessed and created dashboard.